skip to content

 SL8: The History of the Russian Language

-In this course we will focus on the language situation in Russia from the 11th to the 21st century.
-We will trace the development of the sound structure (both the phonetic and phonemic structure) and grammatical structure (morphology) of Russian over the past one thousand years.
-We will explore the interaction of Church Slavonic and East Slavonic in a number of Early Rusian (i.e., East Slavonic) texts.
+In this course we will focus on the language situation in what is now Russia (although we will be drawing some comparative data from the related East Slavonic languages -- Belarusian and Ukrainian).
+We will trace the changes in the sound structure, morphology and syntax of Early East Slavonic and subsequently Russian.
+We will explore the interaction of Church Slavonic and East Slavonic in a number of medieval and early modern texts.
+The supervisory component of the paper was designed to confer an additional set of meta-skills: (i) ability to work with unfamiliar linguistic data (i.e., to generalize, establish patterns, and present the findings in a manner consistent with the conventions of the field); (ii) facility with certain technologies (Latex).
 We will also address the historical and socio-cultural factors that have played a role in the development of the Russian language.

 Objectives: